Luigi11162/Toy2-Compiler/README.md

 Produced for the Compilers course of Computer Science at University of Salerno.

 # Specifications
-Specifications are written inside Specifiche Toy2.pdf file.
+* Language specifications are written inside Specifiche Toy2.pdf file.
+* Built with Java 17

 # How to use it
 * Download the project